Wrestler adds to abuse allegations against university doctor - WHIZ News

 “The patient-physician relationship involves a solemn commitment and trust,” he said.
 “The allegations are highly disturbing.
 On behalf of the university, I apologize to anyone who was harmed by Dr. Anderson.”

-“It was a traumatic thing at the time,” Bailey told the AP of his experience with Anderson.
-He said that, while the abuse has not “ruined my life or anything, it may have other people and that’s why I’m bringing my story to light.”
+“It was a traumatic thing at the time,” Bailey said of his experience with Anderson.
+While the abuse has not “ruined my life or anything, it may have other people and that’s why I’m bringing my story to light.”

 Bailey, who is gay, said Anderson “preyed a little bit on people who were gay … because he sort of thought that they wouldn’t say anything because, you know, people were pretty closeted back then.”
 He said he told friends about the abuse decades ago.